 Step 2: Create a subscriber list in Mailchimp

-The first thing you will need to do in order collect email addresses, is create a list.
-This list is where Mailchimp will put subscribers when they sign up.
+The first thing you will need to do in order collect email addresses, is create a subscriber list (or, as MailChimp calls it, an ‘audience’).
+This list, or audience, is where Mailchimp will put subscribers when they sign up.
 You can have as many lists as you like in Mailchimp, so if you have say, 2 different blogs, you could keep a separate list for each blog.

 One important thing to note is that if you do have one person who appears on both lists that will count as 2 subscribers towards your free 2,000 subscriber limit.
 Not necessarily something to worry about if you don’t have any subscribers yet, but something to bear in mind if you do!
 Where possible stick to creating just 1 list to avoid this.

-First you need to go to LISTS in the top left-hand corner of the screen.
+First you need to go to AUDIENCE in the top left-hand corner of the screen.
 You should then see a screen like this…

-Mailchimp may have already created a list for you in the on-boarding process, but to create one from scratch click CREATE LIST, on the right-hand side.
+Mailchimp may have already created a list for you in the on-boarding process, but to create one from scratch click CREATE AUDIENCE, on the right-hand side.

 You will then get a form which looks like this…